Add a border around a page in Pages on iPad

-Or, if you want the bordered area to have a background colour, tap a fill option.
+Or, if you want the bordered area to have a background color, tap a fill option.
 You can make the object more transparent so it doesn’t hide other objects on the page.

 Tap to go back to the Style tab.

-Tap to turn on Border, then use the controls to choose a border style, colour and width.
+Tap to turn on Border, then use the controls to choose a border style, color, and width.